telerik/ajax-docs/knowledge-base/imageeditor-change-zoom-level.md

 ---
-title: Change zoom-in and zoom-out level of RadImageEditor
+title: Change the zoom level in ImageEditor
-description: Learn how to change zoom-in and zoom-out level of RadImageEditor
+description: How to change the zoom level of Telerik WebForms ImageEditor from the default 50% to another level
 type: how-to
-page_title: Change zoom-in and zoom-out level of RadImageEditor
+page_title: Change zoom-in and zoom-out level of ImageEditor
 slug: imageeditor-change-zoom-level
 ticketid: 1631855
 res_type: kb